Connect with others who understand.

 • Sleep paralysis

-• More than two sleep-onset REM periods during lab sleep testing
+• Multiple sleep-onset REM periods during lab sleep testing

-Using your self-reported symptoms and diagnostic testing, your doctor will be able to determine which sleep disorder you have, allowing them to recommend or prescribe the proper treatments.
+Using your self-reported symptoms and diagnostic testing, your doctor will be able to determine which sleep disorder you have.
+This allows them to recommend or prescribe the proper treatments.

 Treatment of Idiopathic Hypersomnia and Narcolepsy

-Some of the treatments for idiopathic hypersomnia and narcolepsy overlap, although a few are reserved for narcolepsy alone.
+Some of the treatments for idiopathic hypersomnia and narcolepsy overlap.
+But a few are reserved for narcolepsy alone.

 Most medications given to treat idiopathic hypersomnia are used off-label.
-This means that the medications haven’t necessarily been tested extensively on people diagnosed with idiopathic hypersomnia, in particular.
+This means that the medications haven’t necessarily been tested extensively on people diagnosed with idiopathic hypersomnia.

-With that in mind, read on to learn about treatments for idiopathic hypersomnia and narcolepsy.
-The aim of treatment for both diseases is to promote wakefulness and reduce daytime sleepiness.
+With that in mind, let’s look at treatments aimed at promoting wakefulness and reducing daytime sleepiness.
+Treatment for both conditions aims to promote wakefulness and reduce daytime sleepiness.
 In narcolepsy with cataplexy, specific drugs may be used to help control sudden loss of muscle tone.

 Sleep Hygiene

-Improving sleep hygiene through practices like turning in at the same time every night, avoiding blue light before bed, and not consuming substances that interfere with sleep (like caffeine, alcohol, or other medications) may help people optimize their sleep.
+Improving sleep hygiene may help people optimize their sleep.
+This includes habits like turning in at the same time every night, avoiding blue light before bed, and not consuming caffeine, alcohol, or other medications that interfere with sleep.
+This is an excellent way to manage idiopathic hypersomnia or narcolepsy at home.

 Cognitive Behavioral Therapy

-Many sleep medicine specialists recommend cognitive behavioral therapy (CBT) for both idiopathic hypersomnia and narcolepsy.
-CBT won’t treat the condition and can’t replace medications prescribed for narcolepsy or idiopathic hypersomnia, but it can help people manage some of the challenges that may accompany sleep disorders, such as their effects on mood and daily life.
+Many sleep medicine specialists recommend CBT for both idiopathic hypersomnia and narcolepsy.
+CBT won’t treat the condition and can’t replace medications prescribed for narcolepsy or idiopathic hypersomnia.
+But it may help people manage some of the challenges that may accompany sleep disorders, such as their effects on mood and daily life.

 Scheduled Naps